starkfell/100DaysOfIaC/articles/day.22.stage.in.storage.md

 [Why is this better?](#why-is-this-better) <br/>
 [Next Steps](#next-steps) <br/>

-Those shared components that fall between the IaC and the app (API) itself may not be managed by my operations engineer, and not likely by the developer, but someone response for release management.
+Those shared components that fall between the IaC and the app (API) itself may not be managed by an operations engineer, and not likely by the developer, but someone response for release management.

 To fully deploy this Azure API Management infrastructure, the deployment order would follow the repo structure in Figure 1: